prpawar/PF9/README.md

 ------------------------------------------------------------------------------

 Runner just creates users and start the thread running.
-We have used "sudo killall -9 python", to crash the runner.
+We have used `sudo killall -9 python`, to crash the runner.
 And started over to check if it restores pre-crash state or not.